 Upon arrival, we were warmly greeted by Abi and Emily who helped to organise the event and bring it all together.
 We were given glasses of Toppesfield’s sparkling wine and it was unbelievable.
 Some people have misconceptions when it comes to British wine, but I honestly believe that the sparkling was as good as champagne (and I drink a lot of that), and miles above Prosecco.
 It was light, fruity, bubbly and left a lingering taste on the palate in the best possible way.
 It was so moreish and I’m pretty sure I had a good 4 or 5 glasses before even touching any food!

 The owners of the vineyard were the perfect hosts.
-Matt and Jane both have full time job in London, but have somehow managed to find the time to produce fantastic wine and continue to grow each year!
+Pete and Jane both have full time jobs in London, but have somehow managed to find the time to produce fantastic wine and continue to grow each year!
 They decided to start producing wine in 2012 and as a part time project, the growth of the vines was initially slow.
-As part of the day was a ‘Q&A’ with Matt and Jane, we learned that producing wine is far from easy, it’s not just planting vines and hoping for the best.
+As part of the day was a ‘Q&A’ with Pete and Jane, we learned that producing wine is far from easy, it’s not just planting vines and hoping for the best.
 You have to do certain things during certain months of the year to try and encourage growth and have a healthy harvest come the end of the summer.
 It’s also something that is very weather dependent.
 One year, Jane told us how they had a particularly poor harvest due to the late frost in April and it will destroy the flowers and it’s hard to bring it back from that.
 Last year though, was very prosperous with the heatwave and it turned out to be their best year yet.
 The grapes that grow at Toppesfield are; Bacchus and Pinot Noir, the latter being used for their award winning rosé.

 Now, back to the day.
 As I’ve said, all of the food was sourced locally (from East Anglia), and we were thoroughly spoilt!
 We had canapés upon arrival and throughout the activities, then we were lucky enough to have a feast in the gorgeous spring sunshine.
 The grounds of Toppesfield are quintessentially English and are stunning.
 The views are breathtaking and it really was the perfect setting.
 The canapés we had were;